ColleSerre/ColleSerre/README.md

 31. Create my very own personal assistant that listens constantly for commands

-32. Rewrite note syncing program on raspberry pi and automate syncing to github
+32. Rewrite note syncing script on raspberry pi and automate syncing to github

+33. Make a physical switch for my smart bulbs

+34. Build a key press recognition algorithm using computer vision to make my keyboard wireless